 - Oversight, word sense (1): the state of being in charge of (something); word sense (2): a mistake (in which you forget something or do not notice something)

 - This committee has oversight of finance and general policy.
 (This committee is in charge of finance and general policy.)

 - Employees were paid late due to an oversight in the accounting department.
 (Employees were paid late due to a mistake in the accounting department.)

-Meanwhile, some English words may have different, or even contradictory, meanings in different varieties of English, for example:
+Meanwhile, some English words may have different, or even contradictory, meanings in different varieties of English,

 To table, as in table a debate, means to put it up for debate in British English, while it means to remove it from debate in American English.
 There’s a fascinating historical anecdote of World War II about an angry and frustrated group of British officers trying to table a proposal while their silent American colleagues didn’t utter a single word (that’s understandable though, because the Americans must have thought to table the debate is to shelve it).

 Pants, a classic example, meaning a piece of clothing that covers you from your waist to your feet and has a separate part for each leg in American English, while in British English it means a piece of underwear that covers the area between your waist and the top of your legs.